refinery/refinerycms-page-images/readme.md

 # Deploying to Heroku

-In order to properly precompile assets on Heroku, config vars be present in the environment during slug compilation.
+In order to properly precompile assets on Heroku, config vars must be present in the environment during slug compilation.

 ```bash
 heroku labs:enable user-env-compile -a myapp